ahmedkaludi/accelerated-mobile-pages/readme.txt

 = 1.0.12 (12th January 2020) =
 * Fixed: Detect Component and add or remove script accordingly #4067

-= 1.0.11 (11th January 2020) =
-* Fixed: In amp-pixel script adding automatically. #4057

-= 1.0.10 (10th January 2020) =
-* Improvement: Need a hook to use it in Woocomerce #4048
-* Fixed: Scripts are not adding properly if user is adding the content through embed #4040
-* Fixed: When Featured Image from The Content is turned on,the image is not displayed when Creating post from Gutenberg. #4022

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)